Current private instructor, prior experience at Illinois Institute of Technology, Auburn University, Brown University, and The University of Georgia.

 He began at The University of Georgia as a Volunteer Assistant Cross - Country and Track and Field Coach and handled camps, CDL training, clinics, departmental work, and recruiting tasks for the 2012 - 2013 seasons on their support staff.

 During the cross - country season, the men recorded 2nd at The 2012 NCAA Division I South Regional and SEC Championships.
-Both teams were rated nationally with the men holding second in the South Regional polls.

 The men's and women's squads qualified for The 2012 NCAA Division I Cross - Country Championships in only the second time in school history with the men finishing 19th, the highest ever, and tied for the previous best combined team attainment.